tudelft3d/website/education/msctopics/index.md

 Knowledge of a programming language like python is required.
 You should also be comfortable with, or at least have the strong desire to learn some statistics.

+The topic is done in collaboration with Rijkswaterstaat.

 *Contacts:* [Balázs Dukai](https://3d.bk.tudelft.nl/bdukai/) and [Ravi Peters](https://3d.bk.tudelft.nl/rypeters/)

 - - -